Marie Osmond: Doll business

 Osmond and her mother started collecting dolls as a young child.
 In each city her family would tour in, they would purchase a doll as a souvenir.
 During her free time, Osmond started sculpting her own dolls in adulthood.
 Ultimately, it turned into a business in 1990 titled Marie Osmond Fine Porcelain Dolls.
 Osmond's dolls were also sold at Wal-Mart retailers starting at $29.
 Other dolls were sold in prices between $65 and $2000.
 She also debuted her doll collection on the QVC network during this period.
 Among her most notable was the Olive May doll, based on her own mother.
 The doll later set a collectible record on QVC, selling three million dolls in less than 15 minutes.
 A total of 40 dolls in six different series comprised the original porcelain collection.
 They were titled: Victoriana Collection, Classic Reproductions, Children of the World, Children of All Ages and Miracle Children (in reference to Children's Miracle Network).
-In 2001, Osmond claimed that she had designed an estimated 550 different dolls.
+In a 2001 interview in the Chicago Tribune, Osmond claimed she had designed 550 dolls, of which she had sculptured 9 or 10.
+About her work on the dolls, she said "I really wanted to sculpt the 10th anniversary doll, “Remember Me, Rose.”
+That way the doll becomes more collectible.
+I design all the dolls, but the ones I personally sculpt carry that trademark of a dot to the side of the left eye".
 According to her official website, Osmond is now "retired" from the doll-making industry.

+Her doll-making 10th anniversary was the subject of a book authored by Nayda Rondon in 2001, under the name "Marie Osmond's Collector Dolls: The First Ten Years".
+Four years later, Osmond authored a second book regarding her love for doll-making, with Rondon's written introduction, "Fifteen Years of Friends (Dolls 15th Anniversary 1991-2006)".